cscart/docs/en/cscart_addons/addons/marketing_web_push_notification/index.rst

 Overview
 --------

-    **The Marketing Web Push Notifications add-on** allows you to send notifications via the Google Firebase service, to devices that support Web Push technology.
+    **The Marketings Notice add-on** allows you to send notifications via the Google Firebase service, to devices that support Web Push technology.
 Web Push Notifications is an important marketing communication and sales channel.
 Push notifications are much more effective than newsletters and advertising in search and social networks.

     As of April 2019, sending Web Push notifications is free.